Cheapest Washington County Heating Oil Price History

 Short Term Trends

-Washington’s overall number two heating oil usage fluctuates yearly as winter conditions change.
-As the temperature outside drops, homes’ HVAC systems need to burn more and more fuel oil to keep the house warm inside.
+Washington’s overall number two heating oil usage varies yearly based on the severity of the winter.
+As the temperature outside dips, homes’ boilers need to burn increasing amounts of oil to maintain the temperature that the thermostat is set to.
 Last winter, the average outside temperature in Washington was 28.1°F, which was 5.4°F colder than the prior winter's average outside temperature.

 Washington County Average Winter Temperature